Whether you’re taking a vacation to Mexico, Spain, or a city with a large Spanish-speaking population, knowing how to speak Spanish can be a big help!

 When you’re learning Spanish, it’s useful to have a few topics of conversation in mind so you can practice your conversational Spanish skills with another Spanish speaker.
 If and when the opportunity arises, use any of the following Spanish questions and phrases to put all you’ve learned into practice!
-Try them with a friend or Spanish tutor.
+Try them with a friend or Spanish tutor today.

 20 Spanish Phrases and Questions for Conversation Practice